MJ029/Notes/Interview Questions/Interview Questions - Regression Analysis.md

 - One can use linear regression for time series analysis, but the results are not promising.
 - So, it is generally not advisable to do so.
 The reasons behind this are Time series data is mostly used for the prediction of the future, but linear regression seldom gives good results for future prediction as it is not meant for extrapolation.
 - Mostly, time series data have a pattern, such as during peak hours, festive seasons, etc.,
-- which would most likely be treated as outliners in the linear regression analysis.
+- which would most likely be treated as Outlier in the linear regression analysis.

 **What value is the sum of the residuals of a linear regression close to Justify ?**
 - The sum of the residuals of a linear regression is 0.